swrobel/code_tests/fullstack/README.md

-# StackSocial Full Stack Rails challenge
+# StackSocial Full Stack Rails Challenge

 This challenge is designed to test your skill with: